-UCL aims to become a global leader in knowledge exchange, enterprise and open innovation with societal impact.
+UCL is a global leader in knowledge exchange, enterprise and open innovation with societal impact.
 Translating research results into exciting spinouts is a key part of achieving that goal.

 UCL intellectual property and what it means for researchers

-In most cases, UCL is the legal owner of IP developed by all UCL-employed researchers in the course of their work.
-This includes (but is not limited to) software, datasets, algorithmic methods and know-how.
+In most cases, UCL is the legal owner of IP developed by UCL-employed researchers in the course of their work.
+Patents aside, IP includes (but is not limited to) software, datasets, algorithmic methods and know-how.
 Publication of such IP does not change UCL’s status as the legal owner.
 The UCL staff intellectual property rights policy sets out the details of IP ownership for all technologies and know-how developed through research at the University.

-Portico Ventures supports Computer Science academics by taking charge of the IP due diligence and ensuring that an adequate licence is put in place.
-In order for the programme to assess whether it is able to prepare the necessary licence(s), we need a full disclosure of the various items of IP that would be licensed to the business.
-This will be done following an initial meeting with the researcher.
+All Portico Ventures applicants will be subject to IP due diligence with the aim of ensuring that an appropriate licence can be put in place prior to the company beginning to trade / take in investment.
+In order for UCLB to assess whether it is able to prepare the necessary licence(s), we need a full disclosure of the various items of IP that the business will require to operate.
+This process will usually start following an initial meeting with the researcher.
 For more information on the support we offer on IP due diligence, see our support guide.

 Spinning out: the journey